 Syllabus: The purpose of this module is to explore the concept of the user in relation to the context, with specific reference to various economic and environmental factors.
-Examination: Examined within the department, moderated internally.

 Interior Construction, Codes & Regulations 201

 Syllabus: The purpose of this module is to deepen the knowledge of interior construction principles through specification and documentation thereof, in order to apply legislation ensuring safety in all designed environments.